opengeospatial/ogcapi-records/README.md

 * a catalogue deployed as a crawlable collection of records
 * a catalogue deployed as a searchable endpoint(s)

 :warning: In STAC the terms _static_ and _dynamic_ are used to describe these deployment patterns.
-However, a _static_ catalogue is not really static since add additional records can be added at any time.
+However, a _static_ catalogue is not really static since additional records can be added at any time.
 As a result, it was decided to try some different, more descriptive, terminology.
 The terms _crawlable_ and _searchable_ have been proposed and are used in this README and in the OGC API Records specification.
 Other proposed terms include _basic_ and _searchable_.
-The SWG decided to try out _static_ and _searchable_ for now but these terms are subject to change based on feedback.
+The SWG decided to try out _crawlable_ and _searchable_ for now but these terms are subject to change based on feedback.

 ### Crawlable Catalogue